FSHLL/sah-docs/docs/guide/installation.md

     sahToken: '1|fZH1G7lyRZZKcK4AD8PaaQlXlTeeM7bc2XdjOsqBeecfb75f' # Default: null.
 It is not mandatory but you can use it if you wish to synchronize your displays with your SAH application.
 ```

-## SAM App
+## SAH App

-With SAM App you can easily manage your projects, aliases and deployments.
+With SAH App you can easily manage your projects, aliases and deployments.

 ### Requirements

-- php ^8.1
+- php >=8.1

 ### Composer installation